hierror/fotontech-backend/README.md

 [Swagger](https://swagger.io/) is used to structure and deploy the documentation easily.
 To access the docs., go to the `/docs` endpoint of your server after starting it.

+## Built with

+- Express
+- Typescript
+- PouchDB

 ## Author

 👤 **Hierro Duarte <hierror>**